 Here to help is Savage Brand Ambassador and professional shooter Stan Pate.
 Pate has traveled the globe competing with competition rifles.
 Heed his advice and put your airline worries to rest.

 Easier Air Travel With Firearms

-TSA isn’t nearly as careful with your weapons as you are.
+TSA isn’t nearly as careful with your rifles as you are.
 Proper storage before sending your firearm up a conveyer belt and into the belly of a plane is critical.
-Stan Pate spends lots of time each year traveling the friendly skies and has devised a system for keeping his weapon safe when going to and from.
+Stan Pate spends lots of time each year traveling the friendly skies and has devised a system for keeping his rifle safe when going to and from.

 "Never travel with your firearm completely assembled," notes Pate.
 "A fully assembled firearm is much heavier than one that has been broken-down and stored.
 More weight creates more in-the-case movement, which can result in damage.
 I learned this the hard way years ago.
 My rifle was actually broken in half when traveling to an international competition.
 Record your torque settings, use those settings during reassembly and your return to zero should be no problem.

-"Be sure to check on current TSA rules and regulations before travel to be aware of any changes that may effect how you pack your weapon."
+"Be sure to check on current TSA rules and regulations before travel to be aware of any changes that may effect how you pack your rifle."

 The Fastest Way To Reestablish Your Zero

 The quicker you can reestablish your zero, the quicker you can relax and stop worrying about if your rounds are going to hit their mark during competition.
 Pate, over the years, has developed a fool-proof system for rifle reassembly and getting back to zero as quickly as possible.
 While his torque settings and the like may not mirror yours, the process can still be used by all.